-The Horoscope of Eutocius expressed as a diagram (11th century) that position.
+The other new horoscope could hardly offer a greater contrast!
+It consists of nearly two meters of a papyrus roll, and even at that is not quite complete, since the introduction, the section on the sun, and most of the section on the moon are missing.
+This is an exceptionally well preserved example of a comparatively rare type of "deluxe" horoscope, in which each heavenly body is allotted an extended passage of prose, giving not only the precise position in degrees and minutes within the zodiacal sign but also a wealth of astrologically significant consequences of that position.
 The nativity date is in AD 319, and the horoscope establishes several lines of continuity between much-earlier deluxe horoscopes on papyrus rolls (from about AD 100) and the elaborate horoscopes from late antiquity found in medieval codices, such as the horoscope from AD 497 ascribed to the mathematician Eutocius of Ascalon.
 But the most surprising aspect of this newly discovered horoscope is the accuracy of its astronomical data: the stated positions of the sun, moon, and planets are in most cases less than one degree in error.
 The only astronomical tables known to have been available at this period and that offered a similar level of accuracy were Ptolemy's (published in the second century of our era), but the positions in the horoscope do not match those obtained by his tables.
 The revelation of a hitherto unsuspected set of high-quality astronomical tables shows how little we know about a period of ancient science that once was considered a time of decadence and mediocrity.
-David Klotz Visiting Research Scholar